goweiting/carneades-ext/system/README.md

 ## Syntax for `.yml` files
 The syntax for the files are inspired from YAML, hence the extension name.
 YAML is a user friendly markdown language which does not have too many hierachical elements (such as brackets).
 The syntax rules are strict, and will throw up any error if it is not well followed.
-Syntax for caes illustrates the essential elements required for each caes.
+A template with all the essential element is available in the `samples` folder.

 ### General Syntax Rules:
 1. Spaces and newlines are delimiters.
-Usage of tab will result in error as the program is sensitive to indents (unless your editor converts them to space automatically).
+Usage of tab will result in error.
+The program is sensitive to indents, similar to python.
 2. Indents are represented using spaces, The standard indent size is `2` (i.e. two spaces - '  ').
 Similar to python, indents determine the grouping of statements.
 If you prefer a different indent-size, if must be changed when the `Reader` class is called, such as : `$ reader = Reader(indent_size = 3)` when using the python interpreter.
 Unfortunately, parsing using the command line will use the default indent size of 2
 3. Comment begins with `#`, similar to python
-4. the components of the syntax are:
+4. The components of the syntax are:
-  * headers (PROPOSITION, ARGUMENT, PROOFSTANDARD, ASSUMPTION, ACCEPTABILITY, PARAMETER)
-  * compulsory fields for header
+  * Basic data structure:
+    * String, a series of character, such as: `is witness2 sufficient to proof intent?`
+    * List : starts with `[` and ends with `]`, using `,` to separate the items
+    * Dictionary : to indicate membership
+  * Essential headers for CAES: `PROPOSITION`, `ARGUMENT`, `PROOFSTANDARD`, `ASSUMPTION`, `ACCEPTABILITY`, `PARAMETER`
-  * `:` - is a mapping value used to indicate the 'belongs-to' membership of items before it and after
+  * `:` - is a mapping value used to indicate the 'belongs-to' membership of items before and after it
   * `-`  - only used when representing a negated proposition under certain headers
-  * items :
-    * a series of character, such as: 'is witness2 sufficient to proof intent?'
-    * a list : starts with `[` and ends with `]`, using `,` to separate the items

 ### Syntax for CAES